SilvanaJ90/holbertonschool-validation/module1_task2/README.md

 ## Prerequisites

+Before you begin this tutorial you must:

+    - Install Hugo (the extended edition) [GitHub Pages](https://gohugo.io/installation/).
+    - Install Git

 ## Lifecycle
 - build: Build: Generate the website from the markdown and configuration files in the directory dist/